-MAKE CERTAIN THAT THE POWER SWITCH IS 'OFF' WHILE CAUTION:

-PLUGGING OR UNPLUGING, CONNECTING OR DISCONNECTING ANY COMPONENT.
-Non-observance may result in damage and void the warranty.

-CAUTION: When the Master Relay (and Main Contactor) is energized, any energized motion relay will cause crane motion.

-4.2.3.3 System Functional Test
+- CAUTION: MAKE CERTAIN THAT THE POWER IS 'OFF' WHILE PLUGGING OR UNPLUGING, CONNECTING OR DISCONNECTING ANY COMPONENT.
+Non-observance may result in damage and void the warranty. - CAUTION: When the Master Relay (and Main Contactor) is energized, any energized motion relay will cause crane motion. - 4.2.3.3 System Functional Test

-CAUTION: REMOVE MASTER WIRING BEFORE PERFORMING THIS TEST TO

-AVOID INADVERTENT CRANE MOTION.
+CAUTION: REMOVE MASTER WIRING BEFORE PERFORMING THIS TEST TO AVOID INADVERTENT CRANE MOTION.
 This test is performed with Transmitter in view of the Controller so that the LED indicators and relays may be observed.
-Have all modules in place, Transfer Switch in "Radio" and Power Switch "On" (Neon Indicator lit).
+Have all modules in place, Transfer Switch in "Radio" and the Power is On.

 Action Anticipated Result

-Depress 'Start' 1.
-Address and Enable Relay, will operate pushbutton.
+1. Depress 'Start' "Com" relay will energize and remain

-momentarily until pushbutton is released.

-(observe indicators).

-Master relay will energize and remain energized. (indicator will light and remain On until the 'Stop' Switch is pressed).
+pushbutton. energized. (indicator will light and remain

+On until the 'Stop' Switch is pressed).
-3. Operate 'Aux' switches 'Aux' '1' and '2' relays

-'1' and '2' in turn. will operate.
+"Start" Relay, will operate momentarily

+until pushbutton is released.

+(indicators will light and go out when

+the pushbutton is released).

-4. Operate motion switches Each function relay is energized
+3. Operate motion switches Each function relay is energized

-forward (down) and reverse (up) in turn.
-2nd step energizes in either direction for Bridge and Trolley.
-The Hoist has separate relays for Up 2nd Step and
+forward (down) and reverse (up)

-Down 2nd Step.
+in turn.